kubernetes/website/docs/admin/bootstrap-tokens.md

 ## Overview

-Bootstrap tokens are a simple bearer token that is meant to be used when creating new clusters or joining new nodes to an existing cluster.
+Bootstrap Tokens are a simple bearer token that is meant to be used when creating new clusters or joining new nodes to an existing cluster.
 It was built to support [`kubeadm`](/docs/admin/kubeadm/), but can be used in other contexts for users that wish to start clusters without `kubeadm`.
 It is also built to